-They've convinced JW's to believe there's no difference between loyalty to Jehovah and loyalty to JW.ORG!
-Exclusive devotion to Jehovah is the same as exclusive devotion to the JW.ORG organization.
+They've convinced JW's to believe there's no difference between loyalty to Jehovah and loyalty to the organization!
+Exclusive devotion to Jehovah is the same as exclusive devotion to the JW organization.

 Instead of saying, 'JW.ORG requires loyalty', they say 'Jehovah requires loyalty'.
 They are speaking for God even though they admit having no divine inspiration and mistakes are possible.

 When Jehovah's Witnesses 'obey Jehovah' they are obeying the Governing Body of Jehovah's Witnesses (8-12 men+-).

 Obeying Watchtower is required if you're a baptized JW.
 It's not an option.
 It's right in the baptism vows every JW since 1985 has agreed to.
 Most JW's are not aware of this.
 Because the truth is hidden, JW's believe they obey the Bible and Jehovah, - not the organization.

 Watchtower rules and consequences of disobeying Watchtower are found in the secret Watchtower publication for Elders, Shepherd the Flock of God